brampat/security/defense/passwords/README.md

 Since hash-functions always produce the same has for any given input, hashing is often used to validate the integrity of data.
 A common example is validating downloaded software using a hash of the software.
 Fast hash-functions are optimal for this scenario.

+##### Message integrity

 Hashing is also used in conjunction with asymmetric encryption to produce strong evidence that a message has not been modified.
 Review the example below.
 Here are the steps to produce the message:
-* Create the message
+1. Create the message
-* Hash the message
+1. Hash the message
-* Encrypt the hash with asymetric key encryption using the sender's private key
+1. Encrypt the hash with asymetric key encryption using the sender's private key
-* Attach the encrypted hash to the message as the message's signature
+1. Attach the encrypted hash to the message as the message's signature

 To verify the message:
-* Extract the signature from the message
+1. Extract the signature from the message
-* Decrypt the signature using the sender's public key
+1. Decrypt the signature using the sender's public key
-* Hash the message itself
+1. Hash the message itself
-* Compare the message's hash with the decrypted signature.
+1. Compare the message's hash with the decrypted signature.
 If they match, the message is from the sender (or someone who has access to the sender's private key)

 ![](signedmessage.png)

+This method can be extended to achieve both integrity and confidentiality:
+* Encrypt the signature using the sender's private key, so anyone can verify that the message came from the sender using the sender's public key
+* Encrypt the message using the receiver's public key, so only the receiver can decrypt the message using his / her's private key.

 Examples: sha-3, md5 (now obsolete), etc.